PeterFromBitworkers/ollama-performance-tool/readme.md

 1. **System Resource Metrics** (ChatMetrics)
    - Captures the hardware resource utilization at regular intervals
-   - Records CPU, RAM, and swap memory consumption
+   - Records CPU, RAM, and swap memory consumptionpwd
    - Provides insights into the computational demands of inference

 2. **Token-Level Metrics** (TokenMetrics)